biblequiz/BibleQuiz.com/_pages/history/2008/nationals.md

 #### 1st Place

-Church:	New Life Community Church, Oshkosh, WI
+* **Church**: New Life Community Church, Oshkosh, WI
-Coaches:	Tyler Turnage, Justin Strachen (assistant)
+* **Coaches**: Tyler Turnage, Justin Strachen (assistant)
+* **Team:**
-Team:	Daniel Kober
+   * Daniel Kober
-David Kober
+   * David Kober
-Nathan Kober
+   * Nathan Kober
-Caleb Turnage
+   * Caleb Turnage
 * **Preliminaries**:
-Round 1: Lost to James River A/G, "One in Christ", Ozark, MO 35 to 150 Round 2: Lost to Cedar Park A/G, Bothell, WA -60 to 430 Round 3: Won against Grace A/G, Syracuse, NY 120 to 115
+  * Round 1: Lost to James River A/G, "One in Christ", Ozark, MO 35 to 150
+  * Round 2: Lost to Cedar Park A/G, Bothell, WA -60 to 430
+  * Round 3: Won against Grace A/G, Syracuse, NY 120 to 115
-Round 4: Won against Turning Point Christian Center, Vancouver, WA 85 to 75 Round 5: Lost to Journey Church, Bridgeville, PA 140 to 170 Round 6: Lost to First A/G, Lexington, KY 35 to 175 Round 7: Lost to Suncoast Cathedral A/G, Saint Petersburg, FL -60 to 125 Round 8: Lost to Christian Chapel, Tulsa, OK 70 to 170 Round 9: Won against First A/G, Montgomery, AL 110 to 35
+  * Round 4: Won against Turning Point Christian Center, Vancouver, WA 85 to 75
+  * Round 5: Lost to Journey Church, Bridgeville, PA 140 to 170
+  * Round 6: Lost to First A/G, Lexington, KY 35 to 175
+  * Round 7: Lost to Suncoast Cathedral A/G, Saint Petersburg, FL -60 to 125
+  * Round 8: Lost to Christian Chapel, Tulsa, OK 70 to 170
+  * Round 9: Won against First A/G, Montgomery, AL 110 to 35
 * **Round Robin**:
-Round 1: Won against Corydon A/G, Corydon, IA 240 to 55
+  * Round 1: Won against Corydon A/G, Corydon, IA 240 to 55
-Round 2: Lost to Calvary A/G, Dunwoody, GA 60 to 215
+  * Round 2: Lost to Calvary A/G, Dunwoody, GA 60 to 215
-Round 3: Lost to Orange Hills A/G, Orange, CA 65 to 115
+  * Round 3: Lost to Orange Hills A/G, Orange, CA 65 to 115
-Round 4: Lost to First A/G, Montgomery, AL 35 to 175
+  * Round 4: Lost to First A/G, Montgomery, AL 35 to 175
-Round 5: Won against First A/G, Lafayette, IN 160 to 80
+  * Round 5: Won against First A/G, Lafayette, IN 160 to 80
-Round 6: Lost to Grace A/G, Syracuse, NY 40 to 135
+  * Round 6: Lost to Grace A/G, Syracuse, NY 40 to 135
-Round 7: Won against Timberline Church, Fort Collins, CO 105 to 35 Round 8: Won against Central A/G, Springfield, MO 170 to 60
+  * Round 7: Won against Timberline Church, Fort Collins, CO 105 to 35
-Round 9: Lost to Victorious Life Church, Wesley Chapel, FL 90 to 120 Round 10: Won against Turning Point Christian Center, Vancouver, WA 250 to 25 Round 11: Won against Truth A/G, Chariton, IA 140 to 70 Round 12: Lost to James River A/G, "In Chains", Ozark, MO 65 to 130 Round 13: Won against The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 170 to 75 Round 14: Lost to Calvary A/G, South Bend, IN 50 to 160 Round 15: Won against Meridian A/G, Meridian, ID 110 to 85 Round 16: Lost to Noble A/G, Noble, OK 100 to 180 Round 17: Won against Nyssa Christian Fellowship, Nyssa, OR 125 to 75 Round 18: Won against Suncoast Cathedral A/G, St. Petersburg, FL 205 to 75 Round 19: Lost to Harvest Time A/G, Brunswick, OH 110 to 135
+  * Round 8: Won against Central A/G, Springfield, MO 170 to 60
+  * Round 9: Lost to Victorious Life Church, Wesley Chapel, FL 90 to 120
+  * Round 10: Won against Turning Point Christian Center, Vancouver, WA 250 to 25
+  * Round 11: Won against Truth A/G, Chariton, IA 140 to 70
+  * Round 12: Lost to James River A/G, "In Chains", Ozark, MO 65 to 130
+  * Round 13: Won against The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 170 to 75
+  * Round 14: Lost to Calvary A/G, South Bend, IN 50 to 160
+  * Round 15: Won against Meridian A/G, Meridian, ID 110 to 85
+  * Round 16: Lost to Noble A/G, Noble, OK 100 to 180
+  * Round 17: Won against Nyssa Christian Fellowship, Nyssa, OR 125 to 75
+  * Round 18: Won against Suncoast Cathedral A/G, St. Petersburg, FL 205 to 75
+  * Round 19: Lost to Harvest Time A/G, Brunswick, OH 110 to 135
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="New Life Community Church, Oshkosh, WI" html=image_html %}